Journals Associated with the Department

 Sat Gupta serves as an Editor-in-cheif.

 The Department of Mathematics and Statistics (through the collaboration with UNCG library) is starting The North Carolina Journal of Mathematics and Statistics.
-The journal will publish high quality, refereed, open access articles from all areas of Mathematics and Statistics at no charge to the authors.
+The journal will publish high quality, refereed, open access articles and software from all areas of Mathematics and Statistics at no charge to the authors.
 Greg Bell, Maya Chhetri, Sat Gupta, Sebastian Pauli, Jan Rychtar, Filip Saidak, and Jerry Vaughan are the founding editors of the journal and the editorial board is slowly expanding to eventually include faculty from all NC universities.

 Jan Rychtar will serve as the Editor-in-Chief.